dmburl/python-ai-projects/Picture2text/README.md

 -**Files you should know:**
 - `ocr2md.py` : The GUI app you will run.
-- `requirements.txt` : The Python dependency file (used for installing required packages).

 **What is an API key:**
 - Think of an API key like a password the app uses to talk to Google so Google will do the image transcription for you.
 Keep it secret like a password.
 Save it in a password manager so you have access to it when you need it.
 Change it like you would a password.